Siderno

 Siderno Marina is the newer town located on the Ionian coast.
 It is a destination for both Italian and foreign tourists and has a bathing beach.

-Siderno Superiore is the old town, higher up on the flank of the coastal mountain range.
-It has historic palaces, old buildings and very narrow streets.
-Its population has largely relocated to the Marina which offers more job opportunities and services.
+Siderno Superiore is the old town, higher up on the flank of the coastal mountain range, featuring narrow streets and old buildings.
+It has historic palaces, such as the 17th century Palazzo Falletti, Palazzo Calautti, and Palazzo Correale-Santacroce (known for a sculpture depicting three human faces).
+It also is home to several religious buildings such as the Church of Saint Mary of Portosalvo, Siderno; Santa Maria dell’Arco; and San Nicola di Bari.
+It is near the historic Palazzo De Mojà, a Spanish-era residence, recently restored.
+The population of Siderno Superiore has largely relocated to the Marina which offers more job opportunities and services.

 History

 The early history of the town is unknown.
 The old town in the hilly inland was probably founded in the 10th century by some people from Locri, who had fled to the area to defend themselves from Saracen incursions; in the following century it became a hamlet of the county of Grotteria and was home to various feudal lords.
 Siderno Marina was built along the coast after the 1783 earthquake.